Victor-Nyagudi/stats-preview-card-component/README.md

 on background images and flexbox.

 I used `flex-flow: row-reverse;` to change the order of the items - something I haven't used much until now - so I guess I can include that in things I learned.

+This is the first time I've heard of and used `background-blend-mode`.
+It made life much easier for me, and I'm glad I learned about it.

+Found this very [helpful article](https://css-tricks.com/almanac/properties/b/background-blend-mode/) that explained it clearly and concisely.

 ### Continued development